MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementVirtualEndpointExternalPartnerSetting.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphCloudPcExternalPartnerSetting>`: cloudPcExternalPartnerSetting
+`BODYPARAMETER <IMicrosoftGraphCloudPcExternalPartnerSetting>`: cloudPcExternalPartnerSetting
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[EnableConnection <Boolean?>]`: Enable or disable the connection to an external partner.
 If true, an external partner API will accept incoming calls from external partners.
 Required.
 Supports $filter (eq).
   - `[LastSyncDateTime <DateTime?>]`: Last data sync time for this external partner.
 The Timestamp type represents the date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 looks like this: '2014-01-01T00:00:00Z'.
   - `[PartnerId <String>]`: The external partner ID.
   - `[Status <String>]`: cloudPcExternalPartnerStatus
   - `[StatusDetails <String>]`: Status details message.

-INPUTOBJECT `<IDeviceManagementAdministrationIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementAdministrationIdentity>`: Identity Parameter
   - `[AuditEventId <String>]`: The unique identifier of auditEvent
   - `[CartToClassAssociationId <String>]`: The unique identifier of cartToClassAssociation
   - `[CloudPcAuditEventId <String>]`: The unique identifier of cloudPcAuditEvent